The Bravados

-The Bravados is a 1958 American Western film (color by DeLuxe) directed by Henry King, starring Gregory Peck and Joan Collins.
+The Bravados is a 1958 American Cinemascope Western film (color by DeLuxe) directed by Henry King, starring Gregory Peck and Joan Collins.
 The CinemaScope film was based on a novel of the same name, written by Frank O'Rourke.

 Plot

-Jim Douglass (Gregory Peck) is a rancher pursuing four outlaws he is convinced murdered his wife six months before.
-He rides into Rio Arriba, where these four men, Alfonso Parral (Lee Van Cleef), Bill Zachary (Stephen Boyd), Ed Taylor (Albert Salmi) and Lujan (Henry Silva), are in jail awaiting execution for an unrelated murder.
-Sheriff Eloy Sanchez (Herbert Rudley) allows Douglass to see the men.
+Jim Douglass is a rancher pursuing four outlaws he is convinced murdered his wife six months before.
+He rides into Rio Arriba, where these four men, Alfonso Parral, Bill Zachary, Ed Taylor and Lujan, are in jail awaiting execution for an unrelated murder and is allowed to see them by Sheriff Eloy Sanchez.

-In town, Douglass happens upon Josefa Velarde (Joan Collins), whom he met and fell in love with nearly five years previously in New Orleans.
+In town, Douglass meets Josefa Velarde, whom he met and fell in love with nearly five years previously in New Orleans.
 She has been looking after her late father's ranch and has never married.
-Douglass reveals that he did marry, is now a widower, and that he has a daughter (Maria Garcia Fletcher).
-Josefa later learns, from Rio Arriba's priest (Andrew Duggan), the truth of how Douglass' wife died.
+Douglass reveals that he is now a widower and has a daughter; Josefa later learns, from Rio Arriba's priest, the truth of how Douglass' wife died.

-Simms, the executioner, arrives.
-He waits until the townspeople are at church, then while pretending to check the men's height and weight, stabs the sheriff in the back.
-The sheriff manages to shoot and kill him, but the inmates escape and take a young woman named Emma as a hostage.
-A posse rides out immediately, but Douglass - with his extensive experience trailing these outlaws - waits until morning; he anticipates one of the prisoners will stay behind to cut off everybody at a pass, which is what happens.
-Douglass eventually catches up.
-The posse finds a dead man, who appears to be the real Simms.

-The outlaws determine that Douglass is the man they must worry about most.
-Parral is assigned the job of ambushing him.
-Instead, Douglass takes him from behind.
-Parral begs for his life and insists, when Douglass shows him a photo of his wife, that he has never seen the woman.
-Douglass kills him, then sets out after the other three.
-Taylor hangs back, figuring he can take Douglass down.
-Douglass, however, evades his fire, then ropes him by the feet and hangs him upside-down from a tree.